Graduation exercises take place annually on the third Monday in May at 9 a.m. on Hearn Plaza. (Rain plan: LJVM Coliseum at 9:30 a.m.)

 Gifts to the Senior Class Campaign go to The Wake Forest Fund, which provides unrestricted annual support to the University, allowing your gift to be used where the need is greatest.
 For more information, call 336.758.5824.

 Ceremony and meal tickets are available online beginning in March and must all be ordered together using a single online registration form.
-Subsequent attempts to change an order will not be accepted by the online ticket registration system.
-Be certain the quantities are final before placing your order.
 At no time will a graduate be denied the maximum number of tickets.
+Tickets are non-refundable.
 More ticket information.

 Students needing additional tickets are free to ask classmates who do not need all their tickets to share their extras.
 Students need to make these arrangements themselves.